avilum/llama-saas/README.md

 ### Get LLaMA Pretrained Checkpoints
 1. Apply for <a href="https://docs.google.com/forms/d/e/1FAIpQLSfqNECQnMkycAp2jP4Z9TFX0cGR4uf7b_fBxjY_OjhJILlKGA/viewform">Official Access</a>.
 You will get a unique download link once you are approved.
-2. Alternatively, without any gurantee - You can use download it via https://github.com/shawwn/llama-dl (Not Recommended).
+2. Alternatively, without any gurantee - You can try downloading it from https://github.com/shawwn/llama-dl (Not Recommended, haven't tried it).

 # How to use
 Assuming you have the LLaMA checkpoints